 A simple and easy way to flavor your meals can be found right in your spice cupboard.
 Mix up your own spice blends to add spice and save money.
 This recipe for Jamie’s Spice Mix will add zest to any meal.

-Generously douse a chicken breast or a ground meat patty with your favorite spice mix, grill or saute it until done, and serve alongside some steamed veggies for a deliciously simple dinner that’s packed with flavor!
+Generously douse a chicken breast or a ground meat patty with a favorite spice mix, grill or sauté it until done, and serve alongside some steamed veggies for a deliciously simple dinner that’s packed with flavor!

-One of the ways that I dramatically cut grocery costs years ago was to switch from buying expensive spice packets and blends to mixing my own.
+It saves money.
+One of the ways that I dramatically cut grocery costs years ago was to switch from buying expensive spice mix and blends to mixing my own.
 I buy spices in bulk at a greatly reduced cost, storing the extras in the freezer to extend their shelf life.
 When I want a seasoned salt or blend, I mix my own.

-One of my go-to blends is based on one that my sister mixed up for her wedding favors years ago.
+One of my go-to blends, this spice mix is based on one that my sister mixed up for her wedding favors years ago.
 When quizzed, Jamie told me she bought large cartons of a variety of spices and just dumped them in a bowl.
 Ha!

 You can create your own spice blends by just heading to your cupboard and choosing some favorite flavors.
 Consider these flavor profiles: